翻譯進度

 Adding Custom Pennant Drivers

-Implementing The Driver
+Implementing the Driver

 If none of Pennant's existing storage drivers fit your application's needs, you may write your own storage driver.
 Your custom driver should implement the Laravel\Pennant\Contracts\Driver interface: